RyanCao2005/Recipe-Recommender-System/README.md

 3. **Focus on Precision and Recall**: F1-score balances precision (correctness of positive predictions) and recall (coverage of actual positives), which is crucial in scenarios where missing underrepresented classes could reduce the model’s usefulness.

 ### **Training Features and Justification**:
 We selected features that would be available at the time of prediction.
-These include attributes such as `minutes`, `n_steps`, `n_ingredients`, `nutrition` details, and textual features like `tags` and `reviews`.
+These include attributes such as `minutes`, `n_steps`, `n_ingredients`, `nutrition` details, and textual features like `ingredients` and `reviews`.
 These features are known before a recipe is rated and provide valuable information, such as preparation time, complexity, and potential sentiment from user-provided reviews.